vidushi-7/education-bliss-ai-agent/README.md

 ##  Run Tests:
 Execute the comprehensive tests to verify all agent logic.
-Below is the attached scrrenshot of all the 8 Tests Passed successfully.
+Below is the attached screenshot of all the 8 Tests Passed successfully.

 <img width="1439" height="546" alt="Screen Shot 2025-11-28 at 6 07 56 PM" src="https://github.com/user-attachments/assets/ea791563-c48e-490a-ae46-593a79d471c1" />

+***

 ## 5. Effective Use of Gemini: